 The gain page of the input channel selected allows users to increase or decrease the amount of signal going into the selected input.
-Using the "SELECT" encoder to highlight the Gain value allows the value to be changed by the "ADJUST encoder in 0.2dB steps from -40dB to +20dB.
+Using encoder "A" will change the value in 0.2dB steps from

+-40dB to +20dB.
 The presence of an active Group Overlay parameter is indicated by the '[]' symbol (See Overlays).
-This page will also allow users to change the polarity of the selected input from normal to reverse.
-And to mute the selected channel.
+This page will also allow users to change the polarity of the selected input from normal to reverse, using encoder "B".
+Using encoder "C" will mute the selected channel.